Kanegraffiti/LessonPlans/Basic Technology/Week3_Basic_Technology_Lesson_Plan_JSS1-3.md

 - We treat timber by **seasoning**, **painting**, or using **preservatives** to stop insects and rot.
 - Store timber on **raised racks**, keep it **dry**, and allow **air to flow** between planks.
 - Proper treatment and storage make timber **last long** and **look good**.
+- Compare pictures of **good and bad storage** and note the differences to avoid costly mistakes in real projects.
+- Record community examples of timber use, such as furniture makers or builders, and observe how they protect wood from moisture and pests.

 ### Assignment